 Live blackjack games are played out just like blackjack games in a typical land-based casino.
 The only significant difference is that the players aren’t physically present at the gaming table.
-Instead, they’re watching the action in real-time from wherever they’re based.
+Instead, they’re watching the action from wherever they’re based.

 How Do You Play Live Blackjack?

-Therefore, face cards (jack, queen and king) are all worth 10.
+Therefore, face cards (jack, queen and king) are worth 10.
 Then there’s the ace, which is usually worth 11.
-However, its value can be changed to 1 to prevent you from going bust.
-For example, let’s say you have a 6 and an ace, the value of your hand will be 17.
-You receive a third card, which is an 8.
-This puts the value of your hand at 25.
+However, its value can change to 1 to prevent you from going bust.
+For example, if you have a six and an ace, the value of your hand will be 17.
+Then, you receive a third card, which is an 8.
+It puts the value of your hand at 25.
 However, you switch the value of your ace to 1, giving your hand a new value of 15.

-The dealer also receives two cards; one of these is face-up so you can see what it is.
+The dealer also receives two cards; one of these is face-up, so you can see what it is.
 If either you or the dealer has blackjack (a hand that equals 21) and the other doesn’t, whoever has blackjack will win.
 If neither you nor the dealer has blackjack, it’s your turn to act.
 You have several options available:

 – Double down: With the double down option, you agree to double your bet, receive one more card then stand.